1. Home

 \[\frac{\text{No. rods} \cdot a}{A} \]

-This values must be larger than the 826mm²/m² calculated by Diamonds and must be place all over the pink zone.
+This value must be larger than the 826mm²/m² calculated by Diamonds and must be placed all over the pink zone.

 Option 2 (more work but more economic design)